Appealing an Academic Regulation

 You might experience a circumstance that could warrant a waiver of an academic regulation.
 Some examples of common appeals include:

-- Requesting permission to do two degrees concurrently, such as a Bachelor of Science and a Bachelor of Engineering.
+- Concurrent Degree – requesting permission to take two Dalhousie degrees simultaneously, e.g. a Bachelor of Science and a Bachelor of Engineering.

-If you have questions about a grade or you are considering an appeal, meet with an academic advisor for assistance.
+If you have questions about a grade or if you are conisdering an appeal, meet with an academic advisor for assistance.

 How to appeal a regulation

 You can use the Apply for Academic Waiver link in ‘Web for Students’ in DalOnline to submit a request to waive an academic regulation, or to apply for an ILL grade for compassionate reasons.

 In some cases, you will need to apply using the Application for a Waiver of an Academic Regulation form, rather than submitting through DalOnline.
 Waivers will be accepted on this form if they meet one of the conditions below: